mechawla/bots-ws/readme.md

     return i;
 }

-Test the bot
+# Test the bot

-In the Azure Portal, click on Test in Web Chat to test the bot.
+1. In the Azure Portal, click on Test in Web Chat to test the bot.
 Try type messages like "Create a note", "read my notes", and "delete notes" to invoke the intents that you added to it.

-Next steps
+# Next steps
 From trying the bot, you can see that the recognizer can trigger interruption of the currently active dialog.
 Allowing and handling interruptions is a flexible design that accounts for what users really do.
 Learn more about the various actions you can associate with a recognized intent.

-Handle user Actions
+# Handle user Actions

 Users commonly attempt to access certain functionality within a bot by using keywords like "help", "cancel", or "start over."
 Users do this in the middle of a conversation, when the bot is expecting a different response.
 By implementing actions, you can design your bot to handle such requests more gracefully.
 The handlers will examine user input for the keywords that you specify, such as "help", "cancel", or "start over," and respond appropriately.

-Bind actions to dialog
+# Bind actions to dialog
 Either user utterances or button clicks can trigger an action, which is associated with a dialog.
 If matches is specified, the action will listen for the user to say a word or a phrase that triggers the action.
 The matches option can take a regular expression or the name of a recognizer.
 To bind the action to a button click, use CardAction.dialogAction() to trigger the action.

 Actions are chainable, which allows you to bind as many actions to a dialog as you want.

-Bind a triggerAction
+#Bind a triggerAction
 To bind a triggerAction to a dialog, do the following:

 // Order dinner.
-bot.dialog('orderDinner', [
+bot.dialog('ReadAloud', [
     //...waterfall steps...
 ])
 // Once triggered, will clear the dialog stack and pushes
 // the 'orderDinner' dialog onto the bottom of stack.
 .triggerAction({
-    matches: /^order dinner$/i
+    matches: /^nevermind$/i
 });